Features

 • Calendar integration proposes real open slots and books on confirmation

-• Approve-each-reply mode for week one · full autonomy after you trust it
+• Approval-by-default mode for week one · auto-send after you flip the switch

-• Every action logged with full audit trail
+• Every drafted, edited, and sent message logged with full audit trail

 Agent Mode · Priya S.